 Data were collected by the SCIT for Isabella Reservation and Saganing waters on a monthly basis from 2004 through 2011 in April through October.
-Bacteria data were taken on a weekly basis in 2011 from April through October to compare to the MDEQ water quality standards.
+Bacteria data were taken on a weekly basis in 2011 from April through October to compare to the Michigan Department of Environmental Quality (MDEQ) water quality standards.
 The SCIT measured the following parameters at its assessment sites, though not every parameter was analyzed in every sample taken (Fishbeck 2011):